Meshach-Waye/Meshach-Waye/README.md

    Hi, 👋 I’m Meshach Waye
    -----------------------------------------
-   A Professonal Data Analyst (Entry-Level)
+   A Data Analyst
  .💞️ I’m looking to collaborate on any AMAZING PROJECT .
-I’m currently learning AWS CLOUD COMPUTING
- .📫 You can reach me on meshach.waye@gmail.com
+I’m currently learning Python and AWS CLOUD COMPUTING .📫 You can reach me on meshach.waye@gmail.com